gg134823/geordle/README.md

 4. Run `npm start` to start the development server.

+To see the running application visit geofgiesler.com/geordle

-Here is some more information with respect to [Create React App]:
+# Here is some more information with respect to [Create React App]:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).